martin-kanis/keycloak-community/design/keycloak.x/storage-hot-rod.md

 **Searched value is prefixed with `"template-"`**

-In this case, there may be also some object of physical version `1` that fulfills the given criteria; we need to take it into account.
+In this case, there may be also some object with _entity schema version_ `1` that fulfills the given criteria; we need to take it into account.

 ```
 FROM nodowntimeupgrade.InfinispanObjectEntity WHERE
-    (entityVersion >= 2 AND entityVersion <= 3 AND clientScopeId = 'template-desired-value')
+    (entitySchemaVersion >= 2 AND entitySchemaVersion <= 3 AND clientScopeId = 'template-desired-value')
     OR
-    (entityVersion < 2 AND c.clientTemplateId = 'desired-value')
+    (entitySchemaVersion < 2 AND c.clientTemplateId = 'desired-value')
 ```

-Note the condition `entityVersion <= 3` comes from the no-downtime requirement that each version can read all previous versions, but only one following (`this.version + 1`).
+Note the condition `entitySchemaVersion <= 3` comes from the no-downtime requirement that each version can read all previous versions, but only one following (`this.version + 1`).

 **Searched value is _NOT_ prefixed with `"template-"**

-No adjustment is needed as no object entity version `1` fulfills this search (`clientScopeId` without `"template-"` prefix is undefined on these objects).
+No adjustment is needed as no object with _entity schema version_ `1` fulfills this search (`clientScopeId` without `"template-"` prefix is undefined on these objects).

 ```
 FROM nodowntimeupgrade.InfinispanObjectEntity WHERE (clientScopeId = 'desired-value')
 ```
 ### Query in storage version 3

-* The message definition must still contain both `clientTemplateId` and `clientScopeId` (the old field needs to be present because storage version 2 sometimes includes it in Ickle queries).
+* The message definition must still contain both `clientTemplateId` and `clientScopeId` (the old field needs to be present because storage version `2` sometimes includes it in Ickle queries).
-* There is no migration of Ickle queries anymore, object entities version 1 are not returned from storage when searching by `clientScopeId`.
+* There is no migration of Ickle queries anymore, objects with _entity schema version_ 1 are not returned from the storage when searching by `clientScopeId`.
-* If the store detects, on startup, that there are some entities of version 1 in the storage, there is a **WARNING** printed that warns administrator of possible incomplete search results until they updates all objects to the version `>= 2`.
+* If the store detects, on startup, that there are some objects with `entitySchemaVersion=1` in the storage, there is a **WARNING** printed that warns administrator of possible incomplete search results until they update all objects to the _entity schema version_ `>= 2`.

 We use only `clientScopeId` in queries.